 What I love most about training indoors is that I can track my rides and download all the critical ride data like cadence, power, speed, calories, race position, distance, and even heart rate.

-But here’s the thing, none of the above is possible if you don’t have access to Zwift, a TV, Laptop, or a mobile device.
+But here’s the thing: none of the above is possible if you don’t have access to Zwift, a TV, a Laptop, or a mobile device.